Chat with us, powered by LiveChat

 18 .Bondo fanno

 This site is located just at the entrance of the island Harbor.
-The top reef is 6 meters deep, and it slopes down to 30 meters and beyond on the drop-off.
+The top reef is 8 to 12 meters deep and slopes down to 30 meters and beyond on the drop-off.

-Since the construction of the Harbor in 2004, the fishermen have discarded the fish waste in the surrounding waters.
-Due to this, there is a healthy population of curious Tiger Sharks that come up to feed.
+Since the harbour's construction in 2004, fishermen have dumped fish waste outside the harbour's entrance.
+Due to this, a healthy population of curious Tiger Sharks has come to feed.

 At peak activity, there are up to 5 to 10 individual sharks.
-Aside from the massive Tiger Sharks, the area is active with groups of Silver Tip reef sharks, massive Giant Trevallies, Rainbow Runners, Snappers, and a multitude of different species.
+Aside from the massive Tiger Sharks, the area is active with groups of silver-tip reef sharks, massive Giant Trivialise, Rainbow Runners, Snappers, and a multitude of different species.

 One of the grandest attractions for divers coming to Fuvahmulah, is also a Protected Marine Area.